victorliu-sq/PaperWriting/FlashSMP.md

-## Logical Flow
+## Depdendent Data Access Pattern

 ```
 As discussed in Section 2, the primary overhead in the GS algorithm arises from accessing the data structures, specifically the rank matrix \texttt{RankMatrixW} and the \texttt{Next} array.
 To identify key points where optimizations in the organization of these two data structures are possible, it is essential to clarify the dependent relationship between data access patterns.

 In Algorithm 1, after retrieving the ID of the best woman who has yet to reject the proposer from his preference list on line 16, the rank matrix is accessed on line 17 to determine the man's rank in the woman's preference list.
-Specifically, when accessing the men's preference list entry for man \(m\) at rank \(r\) (denoted as \texttt{PrefListM[m, r]}), we obtain woman \(w\).
-This necessitates a subsequent access to the rank matrix entry for woman \(w\) and man \(m\) (denoted as \texttt{RankMatrixW[w, m]}) to determine the man's rank in her list.
+Specifically, when accessing the men's preference list entry for man \texttt{m} at rank \texttt{r} (denoted as \texttt{PrefListM[m, r]}), we obtain woman \texttt{w}.
+This necessitates a subsequent access to the rank matrix entry for woman \texttt{w} and man \texttt{m} (denoted as \texttt{RankMatrixW[w, m]}) to determine the man's rank in her list.
 This process illustrates a direct one-to-one correspondence between the men's preference list (\texttt{PrefListM}) and the women's rank matrix (\texttt{RankMatrixW}).
 Each man's decision on which specific woman to propose to is directly mapped to the rank of the proposer in the woman's preference list.
 Thus, each entry in the men's preference list is intrinsically linked to a unique entry in the women's rank matrix.
 If these data structures are stored together, both pieces of information can be accessed with a single load instruction, eliminating the need to access \texttt{RankMatrixW} separately.
 This optimization can significantly reduce the overhead associated with data access in the GS algorithm.

-Similarly, there is a one-to-one correspondence between the access of the women's preference list (\texttt{PrefListW}) and the men's rank matrix (\texttt{RankMatrixM}).
+Similarly, there is a one-to-one correspondence between the access of the women's preference list \texttt{PrefListW} and the men's rank matrix texttt{RankMatrixM}.
 By constructing \texttt{RankMatrixM} in a similar way to \texttt{RankMatrixW}, we can optimize the data access pattern of the \texttt{Next} array.

-When a woman accepts a new proposal and is already paired with a man ranked \(p_r\) on her preference list, the women's preference list is accessed by \texttt{PrefListW[w, p_r]} on line 24 to determine the ID of the rejected partner \(p\).
+When a woman accepts a new proposal and is already paired with a man ranked \texttt{p_r} on her preference list, the women's preference list is accessed by \texttt{PrefListW[w, p_r]} on line 24 to determine the ID of the rejected partner \texttt{p}.
 Subsequently, the algorithm accesses \texttt{Next[p]} to get the rank of the next woman who has yet to reject the partner on line 14 for future proposals.
 However, accessing \texttt{Next[p]} directly is not always necessary.
-Since \(w\) is paired with \(p\), \(w\) is the last woman that \(p\) proposed to.
-Therefore, the rank of the last woman \(p\) proposed to is stored in \texttt{RankMatrixM[p, w]}.

-By accessing \texttt{RankMatrixM[p, w]}, we can determine the rank of the best woman who has yet to reject \(p\) by simply adding one to this value, resulting in \texttt{RankMatrixM[p, w] + 1}.
-Given that this occurs after accessing \texttt{PrefListW[w, p_r]} and identifying \(p\), it becomes evident that there is a one-to-one correspondence between \texttt{PrefListW[w, p_r]} and \texttt{RankMatrixM[p, w]}.
+Since \texttt{w} is paired with \texttt{p}, \texttt{w} is the last woman that \texttt{p} proposed to.
+Therefore, the rank of the last woman \texttt{p} proposed to is stored in \texttt{RankMatrixM[p, w]}.
+By accessing \texttt{RankMatrixM[p, w]}, we can determine the rank of the best woman who has yet to reject \texttt{p} by simply adding one to this value, resulting in \texttt{RankMatrixM[p, w] + 1}.
+Given that this occurs after accessing \texttt{PrefListW[w, p_r]} and identifying \texttt{p}, it becomes evident that there is a one-to-one correspondence between \texttt{PrefListW[w, p_r]} and \texttt{RankMatrixM[p, w]}.

 ```